Bibo-Joshi/carddav-merger/README.md

   address_book_url = "https://source2.server/path/to/addressbook/"
   ```

   You can add an abitrary number of source address books.
-The source IDs can be any string, but must be unique.
+The IDs can be any string, but must be unique.

 * Adapt the `main.py` file to your needs, e.g. to choose a different comparison method or to change the logging level.
 * Run the script via `python main.py path/to/config.toml`.